16 min read

 Climate

-And thanks to the warm ocean currents, Port Elizabeth also boasts warm sea temperatures of around 19° Celsius which combined with its warm temperatures, makes PE one of the most popular beach towns in the country for both residents and tourists.
+And thanks to the warm ocean currents, Port Elizabeth also boasts warm sea temperatures of around 19° Celsius.
+This, combined with its warm temperatures, makes PE one of the most popular beach towns in the country for both residents and tourists.

 While Port Elizabeth's public transport system isn’t as advanced as Johannesburg’s or Cape Town’s, it does still offer a range of options for those looking to get around the city.